alexanimal/kith/README.md

 ====================================
 Install Python 2.7 by downloading it at http://www.python.org/getit/releases/2.7.5/

-For easy installation, download the zip file to your Downloads folder and type command into terminal
+For easy installation, download the ZIP file in your Downloads folder, extract it, and type into terminal

     python Downloads/kith-master/setup.py